 - Create a true governance plan where cloud assets, cloud services, business objectives, business processes, and policies are clearly documented, along with their operational relationships.

-As more business units move workloads to multiple cloud providers, InfoSec teams lose sight of who’s doing what, and what resources they’re using.
+As businesses move workloads to multiple cloud providers, IT security teams at each company may not have insight into what’s being done by other providers and what other resources are being leveraged.
 The visibility problem gets worse with DevOps spinning up VM instances and deleting them.
 This all leads to the challenge of obtaining real-time inventory of workloads and makes it complicated to secure them.